Why Use Thousands of

 Sometimes termed minor planets, asteroids can vary in size from 933km (580 miles), the diameter of Ceres (officially now referred to as a ‘dwarf planet’, since 2006), down to the size of comets, and even rocks of 2 metres (6 feet) in diameter.

 In fact, there is little difference between an asteroid and a comet: the main difference being their orbital paths, as comets swing wildly close to the sun and then way out to the back stalls of the solar system.
-(Comets have been redefined by the proponents of the Electric Universe model, especially those from the Thunderbolts Project.)
+(Comets have been redefined by the proponents of the Electric Universe model, especially by those from the Thunderbolts Project.)

 Their mineral compositions vary widely,